-An upgrade of the fire alarms, sprinklers, and electrical systems is expected to be complete by fall 2014, finishing the current safety-related renovations for the building.
+An upgrade of the fire alarms, sprinklers, and electrical systems is expected to be complete by the end of 2014, finishing the current safety-related renovations for the building.

 Laboratories are being improved in various locations in Dougherty.
 A National Science Foundation–funded project is providing a series of energy-related research laboratories on the mezzanine and second floors that should finish by late August.
 Over the next two years, the entire sixth floor will be converted to a set of materials-related instructional laboratories and four research laboratories.

-By the end of 2014, a chemical engineering Unit Operations Laboratory funded by Eastman Chemical will open on the first floor.
+By the end of 2014, a chemical engineering Unit Operations Laboratory funded by Eastman Chemical is expected to open on the first floor.
 This will be a cornerstone of undergraduate instruction in the department.